 - Premium VPN services have servers around the world making it perfect for bypassing geo-restricted websites.

-- The software associated with a premium VPN service is straightforward to use and can just as easily be used on a mobile device as well as on a computer.
+- The software associated with a premium VPN service is straightforward to use and can just as easily be used on an android device as well as on a Windows computer.

 - It’s not free.
 But anything that’s worth something is never free.